Inquiring minds would like to know…

 Donations/Gifts to the Museum:

 If you are interested in donating art, clothing/costume, textile, or other historical or science artifacts, please email firstname.lastname@example.org.
 Please include a title, description, date, maker information, provenance, materials, etc., and a photo (jpeg, less than 1 MB) of each object.
+The Collections Committee will review your items and respond to inquiry.

 Exhibition Submission Guidelines: